 Entry Fee – $100 per team

-Pool play followed by a double elimination tournament.
+Pool play followed by an upper and lower single elimination tournament.

 Registration begins at 8 am, play begins at 9 am.